Skip to main content

 Hydrate often

 • Drink plenty of water, without waiting to be thirsty.
-Follow your doctor's instructions regarding the amount of liquid to drink, if necessary.
+Follow your doctor's recommendations regarding the amount of liquid to drink, if applicable.

-• Avoid drinks that are high in caffeine or alcohol, as they can increase dehydration.
+• Avoid drinks with high caffeine or alcohol content, as they can increase dehydration.

-• For the breastfed baby, offer the breast on demand.
-For the infant fed commercial infant formula, offer it often.
-For babies over six months, offer small amounts of water after or between feeds.
+• For breastfed babies, nurse on demand.
+For formula-fed babies, offer formula frequently.
+For babies over six months old, offer small amounts of water after or between feedings.

 Cool off often

-Protect yourself from the heat and the sun outside
+Protect yourself from the heat and the sun outdoors

-• Limit physical efforts.
-For children, limit their strenuous outdoor activities such as endurance sports.
+• Limit physical exertion.
+For children, limit intense outdoor activities such as endurance sports.

 • Keep babies and young children in the shade.